 Income tax for self-employed workers

 Self-employed workers, including freelancers and sole traders, pay income tax at the same rates as employed people.
-Self-employed workers can deduct costs incurred for running their business before calculating their taxable income.
+Like in many countries, self-employed workers can deduct costs incurred for running their business before calculating their taxable income.

 Municipal tax